catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

   using the containerised version of the CLI, this command must be replaced with ``ccloud`` in the provided examples.

-If you are intending to use the containerised tools you will need an openrc file for authentication.
+If you are intending to use the containerised tools you will need to acquire an openRC file for authentication.
 To get a copy of the your projects openrc file, select the dropdown in the upper right corner of the dashboard and click on ``OpenStack RC for Linux/macOS``.
 Select ``Save As`` when prompted, and select the location on your machine to save this file to.

 .. image:: assets/RC-file-download.png